cbg-ethz/V-pipe/README.md

 ### Tutorials

-First steps with V-pipe for different scenarios are  available in the [docs/](docs/README.md) subdirectory.
+Tutorials for your first steps with V-pipe for different scenarios are  available in the [docs/](docs/README.md) subdirectory.

 ### Using quick install script